Send us your big fish photos so everyone will believe you.

-+ Photos should be a minimum of four megabytes in size BEFORE jpeg compression.
+- Photos should be a minimum of 4 megabytes in size before jpeg compression.
 Most 2-megapixel or better digital cameras will produce a file of that size or better.
-When creating digital files from negatives or prints, adjust your scanner settings to create at least a four megabyte file.
+When creating digital files from negatives or prints, adjust your scanner settings to create at least a 4-megabyte file.

-+ Save all photos with the .jpg file extension on the end.
+- Save all photos with the .jpg file xtension on the end.

-+ The only file formats we will accept are .jpg, .sit (Stuffit) or .zip, with .jpg being the preferred format.
+- The file formats we will accept are .jpg, .sit (Stuffit) or .zip, with .jpg being the preferred format.

-+ Don't forget to include full caption information that identifies all people in the photo by first and last name.
-The caption should also include the type of fish and its weight, as well a specifics of the catch.
-And please include the name of the photographer with contact information (phone number, email, etc.) so we can properly credit the photo.
+- Don't forget to include caption information that identifies all the people in the photo by first and last name.
+The caption should also include the type of fish, its length and weight, as well as the specifics of the catch (what bait was used, what location, etc.).
+And please include the name of the photographer along with contact information (phone number, e-mail, etc.) so we can properly credit the photo.

-+ You can also send photos through regular mail.
-Please only send photos (no negatives or slides) that you do not need to be returned.
-Mail them to: Jason Lusk, The St. Petersburg Times, 490 1st.
-Ave.
-S., St. Petersburg, FL 33701.
+- You can upload your digital photos at outdoors.tampabay.com.
+Then click on the "Great catch" link below the "For the Outdoors fan" heading.- You can also send photos through regular mail.
+Please send photos (no negatives or slides) that you do not need to be returned.
+Mail to: Rodney Page/Sports, The St. Petersburg Times, 490 First Ave.
+S, St. Petersburg, 33701.